Sufiszn-67/Soc-Analyst-Portfolio/01-SIEM-Labs/Lab-01-Wazuh-SIEM/README.md

 This lab was designed to simulate how a real-world cyberattack would unfold when vulnerabilities are present on endpoint.
-The overall goal was to understand how threat actors perform reconnaissance and brute force attacks, and how SOC analyst monitors and detect those attacks through a security information and events management tool.
+The overall goal was to understand how threat actors perform reconnaissance and brute force attacks and how SOC analyst monitors and detect those attacks through a security information and events management tool.
 Therefore by building this environment from scratch, I gained hands-on experience from both the offensive and defensive sides of a security incident.

 ---